acqajar/usc_fall2018/usc_fall_2018/week_1/notes_w1.md

 <br>

+### SECTION 2: Projecting/Selecting Relevant Fields/Data
-### 2. Order by and `only` return the employees by Education and and MonthlyIncome.
+#### Order by and `only` return the employees by Education and and MonthlyIncome.
 Order by both Education and MonthlyIncome.

 Here you have two key methods you have to consider in constructing your query.
 #### What are they?